GreenDelta/openLCA2-manual/src/scripting/README.md

 - Inter-process communication (IPC) using the openLCA IPC API

+- Using Structured Query Language (SQL) queries in openLCA

 Both approaches enable automation and interaction with openLCA models, but they differ significantly in how and where scripts are executed, their use cases, and their limitations.